-1. Area of Special Flood Hazard.
+- 1. Area of Special Flood Hazard.
 The land in the flood plain within a community subject to a one percent or greater chance of flooding in any given year.
-The area is designated as Zone A on the FIRM.

-2. Base Flood.
-The flood having a one percent chance of being equaled or exceeded in any given year.

-3. Basement.
-Any area of the building having its floor sub grade (below ground level) on all sides.

-4. Building.
-See Structure.

-5. Development.
-Any man-made change to improved or unimproved real estate, including but not limited to buildings or other structures, mining, dredging, filling, grading, paving, excavation or drilling operations or storage of equipment or materials.

-6. Flood Elevation Study.
-An examination, evaluation, and determination of flood hazards and, if appropriate, corresponding water surface elevations, or an examination, evaluation and determination of mudslide (i.e., mudflow) and/or flood-related erosion hazards.

-7. Flood Insurance Rate Map (FIRM).
-An official map of a community, on which the Federal Emergency Management Agency has delineated both the special hazard areas and the risk premium zones applicable to the community.
+The area is designated as Zone A on the FIRM. - 2.
+Base Flood.
+The flood having a one percent chance of being equaled or exceeded in any given year. - 3.
+Base Flood Elevation (BFE) means the elevation of surface water resulting from the "base flood." - 4.
+Basement.
+Any area of the building having its floor sub grade (below ground level) on all sides. - 5.
+Building.
+See Structure. - 6.
+Development.
+Any man-made change to improved or unimproved real estate, including but not limited to buildings or other structures, mining, dredging, filling, grading, paving, excavation or drilling operations or storage of equipment or materials. - 7.
+FEMA means the Federal Emergency Management Agency. - 8.
+Flood or Flooding means a general and temporary condition of partial or complete inundation of normally dry land areas from: - 1. the overflow of inland or tidal waters, or - 2. the unusual and rapid accumulation or runoff of surface waters from any source. - 9.
+Flood Insurance Study.
+An examination, evaluation, and determination of flood hazards and, if appropriate, corresponding water surface elevations, or an examination, evaluation and determination of mudslide (i.e., mudflow) and/or flood-related erosion hazards. - 10.
+Flood Insurance Rate Map (FIRM).
+An official map of a community, on which the Federal Emergency Management Agency has delineated both the special hazard areas and the risk premium zones applicable to the community. - 11.
+Flood Opening means an opening in a foundation or enclosure wall that allows automatic entry and exit of floodwaters.
+See FEMA "Technical Bulletin 1, Openings in

+Foundation Walls and Walls of Enclosures."